exadel-inc/esl/src/modules/esl-animate/README.md

 - JS API (Service) + Custom Element - Plugin for simple initialization

 ## ESLAnimateService
 ESLAnimateService - is a core of esl-animate module.
-Element is needs to be observed by ESLAnimateService in order to be animated.
+Element needs to be observed by ESLAnimateService in order to be animated.

 ### Service API:
 - `ESLAnimateService.observe(els, config)` - method to start element observation
   - `els` - Element or array of Elements to observe and animate
-  - `config` - optional ESLAnimateConfig object to describe animate functionality behaviour
+  - `config` - an optional ESLAnimateConfig object to describe the behavior of the animation functionality
-- `ESLAnimateService.unobserve(els)` - method to unsubscribe ESLAnimateService from elements observation
+- `ESLAnimateService.unobserve(els)` - method to unsubscribe ESLAnimateService from observing elements
 - `ESLAnimateService.isObserved(el)` - check if element observed by ESLAnimateService

 ### ESLAnimateConfig (Configuration API)